eddmann/eddmann.github.io/_posts/2013/2013-12-22-implementing-a-stack-in-java-using-arrays-and-linked-lists.md

 ## Linked-List implementation

-The second example is more on par with what you might expect from a language implementation.
+The second example is more in line with what you might expect from a language implementation.
-Using a Linked-List is tailor made to store the contents of a stack, handling the actions required with great performance results.
+Using a linked list is tailor-made to store the contents of a stack, handling the required actions with excellent performance.
-Unlike the array implementation, using a Linked-List provides us with constant time 'O(1)' guarantees when adding an element, as no underlying array requires resizing.
+Unlike the array implementation, using a linked list provides constant time 'O(1)' guarantees when adding an element, as no underlying array requires resizing.
-On top of this it also provides constant time 'O(1)' guarantees when removing (popping) an element, as only a reference requires modification.
+Furthermore, it also provides constant time 'O(1)' guarantees when removing (popping) an element, as only a reference requires modification.
-This implementation differs in that it creates a new node instance per addition, each storing their supplied value and reference to the following node.
+This implementation differs in that it creates a new node instance for each addition, each storing its supplied value and a reference to the following node.
-These links allow us to keep the stack intact and eventually traverse the entire collection, once emptied.
+These links allow us to maintain the stack and eventually traverse the entire collection once it is emptied.
-No upfront memory costs result when using a Linked-List as you only consume the space required per node, when a new value is pushed to the stack.
+There are no upfront memory costs when using a linked list, as you only consume the space required for each node when a new value is pushed to the stack.
 However, the overhead of each node being an object instance should be taken into consideration.
-Another limitation of a Linked-List is the linear 'O(n)' traversal time, however, this is not an issue in this case as we are only concerned with the first (most recent) element.
+Another limitation of a linked list is its linear 'O(n)' traversal time.
+Nevertheless, this is not an issue in this case as we are only concerned with the first (most recent) element.

 ```java
 public class StackLinkedList<T> implements Stack<T> {